nftchance/bottled-water/README.md

 ├─ scraper — "Playwright-based Twitter scraper"
-├─ cache — "Local caching system for scraped data and analysis results" ├─ config — "Configuration for resource blocking and other settings" └─ main — "Entry point for running the analysis"
+├─ cache — "Local caching system for scraped data and analysis results" ├─ config — "Configuration for resource blocking and other settings" ├─ api — "HTTP based entry point for running the analysis" └─ main — "Entry point for running the analysis"
 ```